AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-38-Email-Phishing.md

 ## Why It Matters
 From an attacker's side, email phishing is cheap, scalable, and highly effective.
 A single phishing campaign can target thousands of people simultaneously with minimal cost.
 Even a 0.1% success rate on 100,000 emails means 100 compromised accounts.

+From a defender's side, implementing SPF, DKIM, and DMARC on your email domain prevents attackers from spoofing your organization's domain to target your own employees or partners.
+Email security gateways filter known malicious senders and attachments.
+User training to recognize the common indicators — mismatched sender addresses, urgent language, suspicious links — remains the most critical layer since no technical filter catches everything.